Housing and residence life regulations

 Quiet and Courtesy Hours

 Courtesy hours are in effect at all times in the residence halls.
-Students have the right to study or sleep in their room at any time without unreasonable interruption and therefore loud talking, music or other disruptive activities in rooms, courtyards, lounges, stairwells or lobby areas is discouraged.
-Stereos, radios, TVs, instruments/equipment and other sound systems should never be played so loudly that they disturb others.
-Failure to comply or continued disturbances may result in the immediate removal of any of the above items from the residential community.
-Speakers may not be placed in windows or doorways without approval.
-Residents are responsible for turning down sound systems or discontinuing noisy activity if requested to do so by another resident or staff member at any time.
+Students have the right to study or sleep in their room at any time without unreasonable interruption.
+Therefore, loud talking, music, or other disruptive activities in rooms, courtyards, lounges, stairwells, or lobby areas are discouraged.
+Stereos, radios, TVs, instruments/equipment, and other sound systems should never be played so loudly that they disturb others.
+Failure to comply or continued disturbances may result in the immediate removal of any above items from the residential community.
+Speakers may only be placed in windows or doorways with approval.
+Residents are responsible for turning down sound systems or discontinuing noisy activity if requested by another resident or staff member at any time.

 Friday – Saturday: 12 a.m. – 10 a.m.

-Quiet hours are enforced at these times regardless of holidays or semester breaks.
-During examination periods, 24-hour quiet hours will be enforced.
-At no time should residents’ noise level interfere with the academic pursuit in the residential community.
+Quiet hours are enforced at these times, regardless of holidays or semester breaks.
+Residents’ noise levels should not interfere with the residential community's academic pursuits.

 Windows, Balconies, Hallways, Railings, Balconies, Roofs, and Stairwells

-Sitting on, standing on, climbing or hanging from a balcony window, railing, stairwell or roof is prohibited.
-Clothing, bikes, banners, signs, plants or other items may not be hung or placed outside of rooms including on balconies, roofs and/or windows.
+Sitting on, standing on, climbing, or hanging from a balcony window, railing, stairwell, or roof is prohibited.
+Objects may not be placed on windowsills or ledges.
+Clothing, bikes, banners, signs, plants, or other items may not be hung or placed outside of rooms, including on balconies, roofs, and/or windows.

-Throwing or hanging objects from windows, hallways, stairwells and balconies, or placing objects on the ledge outside the window is hazardous and infringes on the rights of others.
+Throwing or hanging objects from windows, hallways, stairwells, and balconies is hazardous and not allowed.

 Residence Hall Postings

 All posted materials and flyers must specify the date, time, place, and sponsor of the event/program.
 All materials must conform to the policies and procedures of the Office of Housing and Residence Life.
 The Office of Housing and Residence Life reserves the right to make exceptions to this policy at any time.
 Lynn University student organizations, departments, and offices requesting posting must bring materials to be posted to the Office of Housing and Residence Life in the Student Center.
-It is the responsibility of each recognized student organization, office, and/or department to bring the appropriate number of materials.
-Recognized student organizations will need to obtain approval of their poster from the Office of Housing and Residence Life and have their poster stamped in the lower right-hand corner.
+Each recognized student organization, office, and/or department is responsible for bringing the appropriate number of materials.
+Recognized student organizations must obtain approval for their poster from the Office of Housing and Residence Life and stamp it in the lower right-hand corner.
 University offices will not need to have their posters stamped.

-Off-campus vendors, organizations, and/or individuals should not make materials available without prior approval from the Office of Housing and Residence Life.
-Flyers may not be placed under individual residence hall room doors.
-Stuffing materials under residence room doors is prohibited unless approved by the Office of Housing and Residence Life.
-Any violations of this policy may be addressed by the Office of Housing and Residence Life or via the Conduct Review Process, if appropriate.
+Off-campus vendors, organizations, and/or individuals should only make materials available with prior approval from the Office of Housing and Residence Life.
+Flyers may only be placed under individual residence hall room doors if approved by the Office of Housing and Residence Life.
+If appropriate, any policy violations may be addressed by the Office of Housing and Residence Life or via the Conduct Review Process.
 Housing and Residence Life staff reserves the right to remove unapproved postings.

 Residence Hall Schedule

 Residence halls are closed during winter break.
-Each semester, students must vacate rooms within 24 hours after their last exam.
+Students must vacate rooms within 24 hours after their last class.
 Opening and closing dates and times are published in the academic calendar (see Catalog).
 Students who have not prepaid their spring semester tuition and room and board fees (in full) are required to remove all belongings from their rooms over the winter break.

-With the exception of students participating in commencement, all students are expected to vacate residence halls within 24 hours of completing their last exam.
-Residence halls officially close at on the date and time published in the University academic calendar.
+At the end of the academic year, except for students participating in commencement, all students are expected to vacate residence halls within 24 hours of completing their last class—residence halls officially close on the date and time published in the University academic calendar.

 Restricted Areas

-For the general safety and order, some areas in the residential community are restricted and not intended for student use.
-These include lakes, canals, roofs, overhangs, electrical and mechanical closets, air conditioning units, communications rooms and network closets maintenance break rooms and storage rooms.
+For general safety and order, some areas in the residential community are restricted and not intended for student use.
+These include lakes, canals, roofs, overhangs, electrical and mechanical closets, air conditioning units, communications and network closets, maintenance break rooms, and storage rooms.
 Fishing is permitted from the shore of the lakes.
 The Office of Housing and Residence Life may designate additional areas as restricted.
-Trespassing in a restricted area is a violation of the Student Code of Conduct.
+Trespassing in a restricted area violates the Student Code of Conduct.

 Room Access

-All rooms are accessed using a Lynn ID card.
+All rooms are accessed using a Lynn ID card or physical key.
 Each resident is required to have an access code assigned to their Lynn ID card.
 The access code is issued at check-in.
-Residents are obligated to report a lost or stolen ID card immediately to the Office of Housing and Residence Life or the Department of Campus Safety.
-A temporary access card or code will be issued to gain access to the resident’s room in accordance with the Lockout procedures set forth below.
+Residents must immediately report a lost or stolen ID card to the Office of Housing and Residence Life or Campus Safety.

 Lockouts Procedures